Vaccines Against Infectious Diseases – VID

 - Vaccine formulation and production for all classes of vaccines (inactivated vaccines, live-attenuated vaccines, mRNA vaccines, toxoid vaccines, viral vector vaccines, and subunit, recombinant, polysaccharide, and conjugate vaccines).

-- Adjuvant, platform, and delivery optimization
+- Vaccine platform and delivery systems optimization

 - Safety studies and modifications of existing vaccines